Search Efficient Binary Network Embedding: Introduction

-The main contribution of this paper is threefold: \begin{itemize} \item We analyze the feasibility and advantage of learning binary node representations as a solution to efficient node similarity search over large-scale networks. \item We propose the BinaryNE algorithm to effectively learn high-quality binary node representations from both network structure and node content features. \item We conduct experiments to compare search performance of the BinaryNE algorithm and other network embedding algorithms, showing the superiority of BinaryNE in terms of memory usage and search time. \end{itemize}
+The main contribution of this paper is threefold: \begin{itemize} \item We analyze the feasibility and advantage of learning binary node representations as a solution to efficient node similarity search over large-scale networks involving node attributes. \item We propose a new algorithm called BinaryNE to effectively learn high-quality binary node representations from both network structure and node features, together with an efficient stochastic gradient descent based solution. \item \jy{Extensive experiments on six real-world networks validate the superiority of BinaryNE on similarity search in terms of search accuracy, memory usage and efficiency, as well as its competitive performance on node classification and node clustering.} \end{itemize}

-The remainder part of this paper is organized as follows.
+The remainder of this paper is organized as follows.
 In Section 2, we review the related work, including network embedding and node similarity search.
 In Section 3, we give a formal definition of binary network embedding and review the DeepWalk algorithm as preliminaries.
 The proposed BinaryNE algorithm is described in Section 4, followed by experiments presented in Section 5.
 Finally, we conclude this paper in Section 6.